ballerina-platform/ballerina-lang/docs/tutorials/main-program.md

     ![alt text](../images/MoreConnectors.png)
 1. From the list that appears, expand **ballerina.net.http** and drag a **ClientConnector** onto the canvas.
     ![alt text](../images/addConnector.gif)
 1. Add the endpoint URL (http://api.openweathermap.org/data/2.5/forecast?appid=f6f43202ba90c14ab13479aa2a2beefb&q=Washington,US) within quotation marks "" as the connector endpoint.
 You can also change the name of the endpoint to something suitable.
+For more information on how to get this URL and call it to get the JSON content, see [Get information from the weather forecast API](#get-information-from-the-weather-forecast-api).
     ![alt text](../images/ConnectorEndpoint.gif)

 ## Call the connector